 logging equipment.
 The skidder operated on the track and at one setting with four cables extending out, trees could be harvested from 40 acres.
 It was a massive machine and its operation resulted in complete destruction of vegetation on the harvest site.
-This is the only Clyde skidder now known to exist.
+This is the only Clyde skidder now line-shaft and belt system.

-The Clyde Rehaul Skidder, Engine #400, and Engine House begins the viewing of railroad line-shaft and belt system.
 In the 1950s, the steam-powered engine was replaced with an electric motor.
 Locomotive #202, with its distinctive cabbage-head stack, is in the machine shop.